-‘Bachelorette,’ Ashley Iaconetti Suggests Jared Haibon Has ‘Replaced’ Her On Instagram
+‘Bachelorette’ Ashley Iaconetti Suggests Jared Haibon Has ‘Replaced’ Her On Instagram

 “I remember walking down the steps in Paradise and seeing him at the bar and it was the weirdest feeling.
 I was just so gravitated and drawn to him.
 It was truly love at first sight.”

 The couple met on Bachelor in Paradise’s Season 2 back in 2015.
 Bachelor Nation has seen many a high-profile couple call it quits.
 In 2017, Nick Viall and Vanessa Grimaldi parted ways.
-In 2018, Sean Booth and Kaityln Bristowe did the same.
+In 2018, Sean Booth and Kaitlyn Bristowe did the same.
 While the franchise has seen veteran couples last for years, Bachelor Nation remains as much known for its successful matches as its failed ones.

 While one fan called the photo “staged,” the response has mostly been positive.
 Clearly, Iaconetti’s suggestion that she has been “replaced” isn’t serious on a Khloe Kardashian and Tristan Thompson level.
 Nonetheless, the caption remains poignant given that Iaconetti has, as Cosmopolitan states, “struggled” to see her beau dating other contestants on the franchise.